Atlas of plant and animal histology

 Pallium

-Cortical areas organize their neurons in layers parallel to the encephalon surface.
-For instance, most of the cerebral cortex (known as isocortex or dorsal pallium) is made up of 6 layers, whereas the hippocampus or the medial pallium, and olfactory cortex or lateral pallium, contain less than 6 layers (normally 4 or 5).
+The neurons of the cortical areas are organized in layers parallel to the encephalon surface.
+For instance, most of the cerebral cortex (known as the isocortex or dorsal pallium) is made up of 6 layers (Figure 3).
+The layers I, II, and III show low neuronal density, although the neuronal content of each layer may change between cortical regions.
+Sometimes it is difficult to discern the border between neighboring layers, and some layers may be subdivided into sublayers.
+The hippocampus, a component of the medial pallium (Figure 4), and the olfactory cortex, which is the lateral pallium, contain less than 6 layers (normally 3 to 5).
 Cortical areas are heavily connected with areas of the same cerebral hemisphere (ipsilateral connections) as well as with the areas of the other hemisphere (contralateral connections).
-Contralateral connections are formed by a huge amount of axons organized in axon tracts known as commisures.
-The most prominent commisure of the pallium is the corpus callosum, by which the dorsal cortex of the two hemispheres are communicated.
+Contralateral connections are formed by a huge number of axons organized in axon tracts known as commissures.
+The most prominent commissure of the pallium is the corpus callosum, through which the dorsal cortex of the two hemispheres communicates with each other.

 Pallium